google-site-verification=N7XBTSjm6zxiCj00n7sT66sY7ecyvfLOptaWpvfBp2Q

 top of page

-THE 2022 DrMC rules
+THE 2024 DrMC Vs Championship rules

 Overview

 In 1990, Nintendo capitalized on the runaway success of Tetris by releasing a new puzzle game, Dr. Mario.
 The two games were similar in that randomized puzzle pieces fell from the top of a narrow playfield and had to be strategically placed by the player to succeed.
 But Dr. Mario changed the focus from player vs the inevitable to player vs player.
 The goal in Dr. Mario is to be the first player to clear their playfield of dancing viruses while your opponent can slow your progress by pulling off combination chains.
-TORG Gaming Expo wants to bring together the best Dr. Mario players around and determine who is the best!
+THE DrMC wants to bring together the best Dr. Mario players around and determine who is the best!

 Format